Reedo0910/kindle-scribe-txt-cleaner/README.md

 ------

-All code and documentation in this repo were produced by an LLM, not by a human.
+All code, icon, and documentation in this repo were produced by an LLM, not by a human.

 (=・ω・=)  ChatGPT-5.1